MI-AFP/tutorials/tutorials/02_functions-types.md

 ### Function declaration

-Although type can be in most cases inferred automatically by compiler, it is good practice to write it down at least in case of functions as part of code documentation.
+Although type can be in most cases inferred automatically by the compiler, it is good practice to write it down at least in case of functions as part of code documentation.
 Functions can be complicated and by reading its type signature you know immediately what arguments it expects and what it returns.

-Declaration of function is simple, just use the prefix notation as you would call the function and then describe what is it equal to.
+Declaration of a function is simple, just use the prefix notation as you would call the function and then describe what is it equal to.

 ```haskell
 fibonacci   :: Word -> Integer